How To Take Secure Payments Over the Phone Safely Without PCI Compliance Risk

 Why Customers Make Payments Over the Phone

-Even with easy self-serve payment options available, there is still a large segment of customers who prefer speaking to a customer service representative.
-They may have questions that need to be answered before they pay or simply prefer a human touch.
+Even with easy self-serve payment options available, a large segment of customers still prefer speaking to a customer service representative.

 Convenience